 Renovation of the former Citroën garage in Yser and construction of a new cultural centre

-BPC Brabant will renovate the former Citroën garage in Yser (Brussels) and build a new cultural centre called “Kanal”.
+BPC Group will renovate the former Citroën garage in Yser (Brussels) and build a new cultural centre called “Kanal”.
 This project will be carried out in temporary association with CIT Blaton.

 As part of a 10-year partnership with the Centre Pompidou, the future KANAL – Centre Pompidou will house not only a museum of modern and contemporary art, but also the rich architecture and urban planning collections of the CIVA Foundation.
 It will also house numerous public spaces with multiple functions, including various stages for live performances.